-The Operating Reserve Fund was increased to \$2,561,369 as required by the Jail Authority's service agreement.
+The Operating Reserve Fund was increased to \$2,605,334 as required by the Jail Authority's service agreement.
 The service agreement requires that an Operating Reserve Fund be equal to not less than 60 days of the Jail Authority's projected annual budget for each year less debt service or such other amount as is required by the provisions of such obligations.

 The Authority Board determined that it would be prudent and beneficial to the financial management of the Authority and its Member Jurisdictions to establish an additional reserve fund in excess of the legally required reserves.
-This Supplemental Reserve Fund is held by the Authority and the Supplemental Reserve Fund Requirement is equal to 17% of the Authority's projected operating budget for each year, less debt service.
-The balance in the Supplemental Reserve Fund for the year ended June 30, 2020 is \$2,612,597.
+The Supplemental Reserve Fund Requirement is equal to 17% of the Authority's projected operating budget for each year, less debt service.
+The balance in the Supplemental Reserve Fund for the year ended June 30, 2021 was \$2,657,440.